MatejBabis/matejbabis.github.io/content/blog/deepseek-r1-chinese-censorship/index.md

 A complete 180.

-## So what does this mean?
+## So what does this all mean?

 It probably shouldn't be a surprise that an AI lab in mainland China has to follow Chinese government guidelines, regardless of its AI research contributions.
-By all means though, testing DeepSeek-R1 on questions that don't challenge the CCP's doctrine yields impressive results.
+Nevertheless, testing DeepSeek-R1 on questions that don't challenge the CCP's doctrine yields impressive results.
 The model shows exceptional mathematical abilities, particularly in solving complex problems.
 Its 90.8% score on MMLU[^1] indicates wide-ranging knowledge across science, history, and law, similar to what you might expect from a well-educated human - a capability that demonstrates its underlying sophistication despite its ideological constraints.
 This result suggests that the censorship layer operates independently of the model's core knowledge.

 This experiment was carried out on a distilled version[^2] of the model, which despite using fewer computational resources, maintains strong performance on benchmarks.
 The full-fledged model topping the benchmarks would likely provide more coherent responses and it's policy would be harder to circumvent.
-Researchers will probably extract content regulation policies over time, revealing exactly what topics the Chinese government considers off-limits.
+Researchers will probably extract content regulation policies over time, revealing exactly what topics Chinese government considers off-limits.

 We're seeing a worrying trend where AI developers (and their overseers) effectively decide what "truth" their models share.
 It seems that for the future, knowing what questions to ask may become just as crucial as critical thinking itself.